TravisWheelerLab/DIPLOMAT/docs/source/basic_usage.rst

 .. code-block:: sh

-    # NOTICE: Does not take videos, but a list of output labels for SLEAP...
+    # NOTICE: Does not take videos, but paths to output labels for SLEAP...
     diplomat tweak -c path/to/dlc/project/config.yaml -v path/to/final/labels.slp